A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Numerical simulations

 \subsection{Scaling behavior of the residual estimate}

-In this numerical test, we examine the order of convergence of the error estimator (\ref{estimator}).
-We work on the open, bounded and polygonal domain $\Omega = (0,1)^3$.
-The data of the well-centered tetrahedral decomposition of the unit cube, proposed in \cite{Hirani2008}, are unfortunately not publically available.
-This is why we change the homogeneous Neumann boundary conditions above to periodic boundary condition on $\Gamma_P$ and homogeneous Neumann boundary condition on $\Gamma_N$, where $\Gamma_P \stackrel{.}{\cup} \Gamma_N = \partial \Omega$ with

-In this case, we can use the well-centered tetrahedral mesh of the infinite slab, also proposed in \cite{Hirani2008}, with parameters $a = b = \frac34$, which is readily available.
-Note that all numerical simulations that follow are also possible for homogeneous Neumann boundary conditions on the whole boundary whenever a well-centered tetrahedral mesh of the unit cube is available.
+In this numerical test, we examine the order of convergence of the residual estimator (\ref{estimator}).
+We work on $\mathbb{T}^d \cong [0,1)^d$ for $d\in \{2,3\}$.
+For $d=3$, we use the well-centered tetrahedral mesh of the infinite slab, proposed in \cite{Hirani2008}, with parameters $a = b = \frac34$, which is readily available.

 As the faces of the infinite slab match up with each other, mesh refinements are possible by decomposing the unit cube into smaller copies of the unit cube and discretizing these, appropriately scaled.
-We choose decompositions with $2^3$, $3^3$, $4^3$, $5^3$, $6^3$ and $7^3$ copies.
+We use decompositions with $3^3$, $4^3$, $5^3$, $6^3$ and $7^3$ copies.
 Note that this refinement strategy does not half the mesh size $h$ per refinement but reduces it by some constant in the interval $(0.5,1)$.